NonameBlank007/Cancunf_Stock_Flash_Guide/Readme.md

 * Complete setup
 * Go to Developer Options
-* OEM Unlocking can now be disabled and not greyed out
+* OEM Unlocking can now be disabled
-* After toggle disable reboot to activate security by motorola
+* Disable oem unlocking and reboot
-* Enjoy Device is locked
+* Enjoy Device is now locked
 * To fill both slots do OTA once

 # License